liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 That was――

-Musica: \[What we want to negotiate with the Kingdom is the withdrawal of a candidate of the Royal Selection―― The half-elf candidate called Emilia.
-Therefore, I hope that you ladies will become our hostages.\]
+Musica: \[What we wanna negotiate with the Kingdom is the withdrawal of a candidate of the Royal Selection―― The half-elf candidate called Emilia.
+Therefore, I hope that y'all will become our hostages.\]

 This was a confession of an intention that was truly detrimental to the Emilia camp.